Keystroke Dynamics: Concepts, Techniques, and Applications

 \subsection{GreyC-A Dataset (2009)}

 Giot, El-Abed, and Rosenberger \cite{giot2009greyc} proposed a benchmark database and software for measuring the performance of authentication systems leveraging keystroke dynamics for user access control.
-Their focus was on static-keystroke authentication (such as passwords or pass phrases).
-GREYC-Keystroke proposed software for the development of a keystroke dynamics database.
-Extracting the information from the data was simple as the data were stored in an SQLite file.
-The features of this software application were - 1) The default password was "greyc laboratory".
-However, each participant was free to choose a different password.
-2) A new participant could be added to the database.
-3) Each participant was free to practice the typing of the password without storing the data.
-4) The mean vector of each participant was available.
-5) Collected keystroke data were stored in the database.
-6) A participant had to type the password again if any mistake was made.
+Their focus was on static keystroke authentication (such as passwords or passphrases).
+GREYC-Keystroke was the proposed software.
 They developed a standard keystroke dynamics database using the GREYC-Keystroke software.
-The data consisted of 133 participants including researchers, students, and employees.
+Keystroke data was collected for 133 participants including researchers, students, and employees.
 Each participant typed the password between 5 and 107 times.
 The authors collected the data of 7555 attempts.
-Most of the participants attended minimum 5 sessions.
-On average there were 51 attempts per participant.
+Most participants attended at least 5 sessions.
+On average, there were 51 attempts per participant.